Vegan Seafood Sushi May Be Coming to a Store Near You

-Vegetarians and vegans rejoice, because Whole Foods Market has added a new plant-based sushi to their menu.
-Faux-tuna, called ahimi, will be used in the nigiri, California roll, and a nigiri and roll combo, starting November 1 in select New York and Los Angeles locations, according to a Whole Foods press release.
+Vegetarians and vegans rejoice, because Whole Foods Market has expanded their plant-based sushi.
+The faux-tuna, called ahimi, originally launched on November 1 in select New York and Los Angeles locations, according to a Whole Foods press release.
 The supermarket giant recently announced the plant-based alternative to sushi is now available at 40 Whole Foods stores across 10 states within the U.S.

 The name ahimi comes from the word "ahi" meaning tuna and "mi" meaning spirit in Japanese.
 The faux-fish is made from peeled tomatoes that are marinated in a mixture of water, sugar, soy sauce, and sesame oil.
 The pieces are then cooked down at a very low temperature for a long time, though the exact method is kept a company secret, the Los Angeles Times reported.
 The result is a very meaty, umami-rich taste and texture akin to ahi tuna.